sensu/sensu-docs/content/sensu-go/5.16/installation/auth.md

 ## LDAP troubleshooting

 To troubleshoot any issue with LDAP authentication, start by [increasing the log verbosity][19] of sensu-backend to the debug log level.
-Most authentication and authorization errors are only displayed on the debug log level, to avoid flooding the log files.
+Most authentication and authorization errors are only displayed on the debug log level to avoid flooding the log files.

 _**NOTE**: If you can't locate any log entries referencing LDAP authentication, make sure the LDAP provider was successfully installed using [sensuctl][20]._